Humanitarianism and Conflict Response

 We also encourage researchers to connect with other departments across the University.

-It aims to prepare the next generation of crisis response researchers and practitioners, while also seeking to understand the experiences of people affected by crises, to engage with their perspectives and help make their voices heard.
+The programme aims to prepare the next generation of crisis response researchers and practitioners.
+It also seeks to understand the experiences of people affected by crises, to engage with their perspectives and help make their voices heard.
+Therefore, this PhD reflects the need for structured forms of professional development and reflective thinking that can function across academic and non-academic contexts.

 It will introduce students to a range of dynamic and challenging concepts and methods with which to reflect critically and constructively on their professional context and experience.